A Simple Algorithm for Scalable Monte Carlo Inference: Supplementary materials

 Ceperley and Dewing~\cite{Ceperley1999} proposed the MCMC algorithm to sample from $\pi \left(x|\bm{\theta} \right)$ with uncertain energy.
-Recently, the result of Ceperley and Dewing was rederived by Frenkel and coauthors~\cite{Frenkel2017} utilizing a more general method of stochastic weight functions and we will use this result here: if fluctuation of $\beta \left[ E\left(x'\right) - E\left(x\right) \right]$ is normally distributed with variance $\sigma$ (the central limit theorem guarantees it if averaging is long enough), then, assuming symmetric proposals for simplicity, the acceptance probability, that samples from correct $\pi \left(x|\bm{\bar\theta} \right)$ , becomes
+Recently, the result of Ceperley and Dewing was rederived by Frenkel and coauthors~\cite{Frenkel2017} utilizing a more general method of stochastic weight functions and we will use this result here: if fluctuation of $\beta \left[ E\left(x', \bm{\theta}\right) - E\left(x, \bm{\theta}\right) \right]$ is normally distributed with variance $\sigma$ (the central limit theorem guarantees it if averaging is long enough), then, assuming symmetric proposals for simplicity, the acceptance probability, that samples from the correct $\pi \left(x|\bm{\bar\theta} \right)$, becomes

-In the EE algorithm, the parameters $\bm{\theta}$ are not constant, but fluctuate, imposing noise on $\beta \left[ E\left(x'\right) - E\left(x\right) \right])$.
-Hence the acceptance probability with the penalty term of Ceperley and Dewing must be used with the EE algorithm.
+In the EE algorithm, the parameters $\bm{\theta}$ are not constant, but fluctuate, imposing noise on $\beta \left[ E\left(x', \bm{\theta}\right)-E\left(x,\bm{\theta}\right) \right])$.
+Hence, the acceptance probability with the penalty term of Ceperley and Dewing must be used with the EE algorithm.

-In practice the penalty term $\sigma^{2}/2$ may be small and can be neglected.
-For simplicity consider the Ising model with one parameter again.
-The standard deviation $\sigma_{\theta}$ of this parameter is given by Eq.~(\ref{eq:cond}) and hence (assuming $\left|\bar\theta \right|>c$) we have that $\sigma^2\propto A^2 $.
-Computational experiments show that $A\propto a$, hence $\sigma^2\propto a^2 $ and we see that the learning rate $a$ can always be selected small enough so that the penalty term $\sigma^{2}/2$ is small and can be neglected.
+In practice, the penalty term $\sigma^{2}/2$ may be small and can be neglected.
+For simplicity, consider the Ising model with one parameter again.
+The standard deviation $\sigma_{\theta}$ of this parameter is given by Eq.~(\ref{eq:cond}) and hence, assuming $\left|\bar\theta \right|>c$, one obtains that $\sigma^2 \propto A^2$.
+Computational experiments show that $A\propto a$, hence $\sigma^2\propto a^2 $ and we see that the learning rate $a$ can be selected small enough so that the penalty term $\sigma^{2}/2$ is small and can be neglected.
 And if the penalty term $\sigma^{2}/2$ can be neglected, then $\bm{\bar \theta}$ is MLE and the uncertainty of MLE, computed in this way, is given by Eq.~(\ref{eq:cond}).

-We have shown that, if the EE algorithm converges, it converges to MLE.
-Usually, the detailed balance condition must be imposed on Markov chains (a sufficient but not necessary condition).
-If detailed balance is satisfied, then the Markov chain is said to be reversible.
-Though not as straightforward as with reversible Markov chains, it may be possible to prove convergence of non-reversible Markov chains~\cite{Bierkens2017,Schram2015,Wu2018}.
-The proof of convergence usually implies that the Markov chain converges to the unique distribution, independently of the starting point.
-We established convergence of the EE algorithm empirically, by appliing it to many different models and datasets.
-In the EE algorithm it is crucial that, for all the steps and all the parameters, the step size is small relative to the corresponding parameter value.
-The updating step~(\ref{eq:Max}) can be written in a more general form:
+Thus we have shown that, if the EE algorithm converges, it converges to MLE.